decentraland/adr/RFC/RFC-13-social-service.md

 We will need to refactor the dcl-social-client since we won’t be using the full scope of the matrix or some methods might change.
 On the kernel side there shouldn’t be too many changes since the API is abstracted via the client.

-An important thing to note about this service
+An important thing to note about this service is that it won't be decentralized to protect user data, we will enable the community to run their own instance of the social service and chat so that they are able to own and choose from the explorer whose server they want their data to be stored in.

 ## Benefit